Are you wondering why your toddler (1, 2, 3, 4, or 5 year old) wakes crying, again?

 The reason why your toddler wakes when big changes happen is similar to what happens to adults.
 For example, you may have a hard time sleeping before a big project at work.
 As adults we can help ourselves get back to sleep when we wake in the night – for our toddlers – they are still learning and need our help and guidance to be able to return to sleep on their own.
 Sometimes all that’s needed is a snuggle and reassurance.

 Want to learn more about why your toddler wakes and HOW to reduce the wakes?
-Join our toddler sleep workshop now
+Watch toddler sleep workshop now